rackerlabs/technical-blog/_posts/2015-08-20-install-openstack-from-source6.md

       --region RegionOne \
       volumev2

-iSCSI is used as the back end store for cinder.
+The back-end store for cinder, that we use in this example, is iSCSI.
 This installation assumes that the iSCSI has a volume group named cinder-volumes created on the controller node to use as actual store for cinder.
 Cinder then creates logical volumes for the various cinder volumes that are created.
 Install the open-iscsi and tgt packages:

     apt-get install -y open-iscsi tgt